“SUPER LAWYERS” “BEST LAWYERS” “BEST LAW FIRM”

 Recent News & Highlights

 - Mike Esler is key witness for Federal prosecutors at sentencing hearing of Sunwest’s former CEO Jon Harder.
 Harder’s plea bargain provided for a range of 5 to 15 years and he received the maximum—15 years.
-Read The Oregonian’s article here.
-We will post Mike’s testimony when the transcript is available.
+Read The Oregonian’s article.
+Read Mike’s testimony transcript.

 - Mike Esler completed a graduate level MOOC (massive open online course) for alumni of the University of Chicago Law School on the antitrust aspects of the growth of the “internet giants.”